Shopping for Health Insurance Outside of the Health Insurance Marketplace

 The more you understand what the private insurance market offers, the better your chances of finding the best plan for you.
 If you qualify for cost assistance, your best choice will almost always be a subsidized marketplace plan.
 However, even those who qualify for assistance will find that they prefer to sit down with a local broker or agent to go over their options.
 Ultimately, the choice is up to the customer.
-However, with that said, we suggest everyone make HealthCare.Gov their first stop so they can better understand their options.
+However, with that said, we suggest everyone make HealthCare.Gov or a marketplace approved broker their first stop so they can better understand their cost assistance options.

 - Private plans outside the Marketplace outside Open Enrollment